Celebrating White Cane Safety Day & Blind Americans Equality DayPublished on

-The National Federation for the Blind, NFB, urged legislators to make it clear that a White Cane was a tool to provide independence for people who are blind and have low vision.
+Many people urged legislators to make it clear that a White Cane was a tool to provide independence for people who are blind and have low vision.
 And, to bring awareness of how to interact and treat a person who is blind, especially when they are independently moving about the community.

 “White Cane Safety Day” becomes “Blind American’s Equality Day”